extrabacon/http-delayed-response/README.md

 #### Event: 'done'

 Fired when `end` is invoked without an error.
+If this event is not handled, the callback result is written in the response.

+#### Event: 'error'

+Fired when `end` is invoked with an error.
+If this event is not handled, the error is thrown as an uncaught error.

 #### Event: 'cancel'

 Fired when `end` failed to be invoked within the allocated time.

-#### Event: 'error'

-Fired when `end` is invoked with an error, or when an unhandled timeout occurs.
+If this event is not handled, the timeout is considered a normal error that can be handled using the `error` event.

 #### Event: 'abort'